-The Foundation's SBITA assets consist of amortization expense totaling \$151,408 and \$108,436 is included in fundraising expenses on the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2023 and 2022, respectively.
+The Foundation's SBITA assets consist of amortization expense totaling \$350,988 and \$151,408 and is included in operating expenses on the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2024 and 2023, respectively.

-10. SBITA ASSETS AND LIABILITIES (continued)
+9. SBITA ASSETS AND LIABILITIES (continued)